fricze/observable-gallery/display-photos.md

 }
 ```

 Just refer the `activePhotoID$` and call `next` on it!
-You’ve just connected user event with `Observable`.
+You’ve just connected user event with Observable.
 Great job!
 Now you can subscribe to it and display active photo.

 # Creating new value from Observable
-To display active photo let’s create a new component called (you guessed it) `active-photo`.
+To display active photo let’s create a new Component called (you guessed it) `active-photo`.
 It will access a photo that is currently active and display it.

 But, you probably thinking now, in our photos service, we only store the ID of the photo.
-Our component needs entire Photo object!
+Our Component needs entire Photo object!
 Let’s take our `activePhotoID$` and create new Observable out of it.

 ```typescript
 activePhoto$: Observable<Photo> = this.activePhotoID$.pipe(